louiskelly/formativegroupproject/guides/CONTRIBUTING.md

 Louis:

-Gather ajax data from dweet
+Gather ajax data from dweet.
+Relating to Temp?